mojodojodev/mojodojo.dev/mojo_team_answers.md

 These are super nuanced issues and I'd like to get more experience with the core language before touching into this.
 There is a big difference between bringing up something simple and building it really great.

+### Python keyword compatibility
+For now, we need to get Mojo from 0.1 to at least 0.7 (conceptually, we have no specific versioning planned), at which point we'll understand more of what we're dealing with, and have broader developed relationships with the python community.

+Also, my understanding is that Python3 generally doesn't take hard keywords for various compatibility reasons, even things like "case" are a soft keyword.
+If that is true, then we may be fine.

 ## Tooling
 ### CLI
 There is a CLI to do all the stuff you'd expect, but we're not ready to release that yet.